Intro

 approaches to deal with records pitfalls: a bunch of language

-extensions, multiple lens
+extensions, multiple lens libraries, best-practices and

 naming conventions.
 But there is still no consensus on the best way to